ArenDegg/Football-Analytics/README.txt

 # ⚽ English Premier League Football Analytics

 This project explores match data from the English Premier League (EPL) between 2000 and 2025.
-Using Python and data visualisation tools, we uncover insights into team performance, goal trends, fouls, and more.
+Using Python and data visualisation tools, we uncover insights into some of these stats.

 ## 📊 Dataset
 - **Source**: [Kaggle - EPL Match Data 2000–2025](https://www.kaggle.com/datasets/marcohuiii/english-premier-league-epl-match-data-2000-2025)